 Ear disorders as a cause of tinnitus

-Most tinnitus comes from damage to the inner ear, specifically the cochlea (the snail like thing on the right labeled '9').
+Most tinnitus comes from damage to the inner ear, specifically the cochlea (the snail like thing on the right of figure 1, labeled '9').

-Somatic tinnitus -- tinnitus from the neck or jaw
+Somatic tinnitus -- tinnitus from the neck (cervical tinnitus) or jaw/TMJ related tinnitus.

 8th nerve and brain disorders causing tinnitus